Opens an external site in a new window

 🏡 Why Self‑Host Fonts? #

-In this video on Astro self-hosted fonts workflows, we look as how you might be able to reduce shipped font file size by 80%.
-So you’ve already seen one advantage of self-hosting is shipping fewer bytes to your site visitors’ browsers.
-Though you can add a search query to Google webfont download URLs to get a similar reduction (if you stick with the Google CDN).
-So a real advantage of self-hosting is that the user browser has to connect to fewer origins and using HTTP/2 some optimisations can be made, downloading fonts in tandem with other files.
+In this video on Astro self-hosted fonts workflows, we look at how you might be able to reduce shipped font file size by 80%.
+So you’ve already seen, one advantage of self-hosting is shipping fewer bytes to your site visitors’ browsers.
+Though, you can add a search query to Google web font download URLs to get a similar reduction (if you stick with the Google CDN).
+So a real advantage of self-hosting is that the user browser has to connect to fewer origins and using HTTP/2 some optimizations can be made, downloading fonts in tandem with other files.

-Anyway enough detail, why not hit play on the Astro self-hosted fonts video already!
-The first few minutes just talk about self-hosting and the rest focuses on Google webfont optimisation.
+Anyway, enough detail, why not hit play on the Astro self-hosted fonts video already!
+The first few minutes just talk about self-hosting, and the rest focuses on Google web font optimization.

 📹 Astro Self‑Hosted Fonts Workflow: Video #